adobe/helix-rum-js/vision.md

 ## Uniformity

 To ensure uniformity and universality of the collected data, only one direction of customization should be supported: to gather less data, not more.

+## Interactions over Implementations

+We care more about how people interact with experiences than how the experiences are implemented.
+Therefore we stay as close to the user interface as possible.